-Travel bubble with Churchill, MB whereby no self-isolation required if travelling directly from Churchill; as of November 17, mutual travel bubble with NT is suspended, but those travelling directly from NT may still enter NU with no self-isolation required; prohibition on all other travel into NU, except residents and critical workers; require written permission from the territory's Chief Public Health Officer to enter.
+Travel bubble with Churchill, MB whereby no self-isolation required if travelling directly from Churchill; mutual travel bubble with NT is suspended, but those travelling directly from NT may still enter NU with no self-isolation required; prohibition on all other travel into NU, except residents and critical workers; require written permission from the territory's Chief Public Health Officer to enter.
 Non-essential travel within NU is not recommended.